bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/Answers.md

 Client side routing utilizes local data to create single page elements in order for navigation to be efficient.
 Server side will load new html elements and styles within new route changes.

+What does HTTP stand for?
+Hypertext Transfer Protocal

 What does Crud stand for?
 What http methods can be mapped to CRUD?

 CRUD -